bitloops/bitloops-language/README.md

 While Bitloops is an Object Oriented Language, it doesn't have a generic class.
 Specific Bitloops classes are build-in as follows: ValueObject, Entity, Root Entity, UseCase, RESTController, GraphQLController, GRPCController, DTO, Props, Config, OK, ApplicationError, DomainError, Error etc.

-Bitloops Langauge code like this (11 lines):
+Bitloops Language code like this (11 lines):

 ```node
 // Bitloops Language: